fwinkelbauer/chunkyard/README.md

 ## Build

 Run `./csake setup` to install all necessary dotnet tools globally.
+You might need to restart your shell so that these tools are accessible.

 Run `./csake build` to build the solution.

 ## Publish

 - Commit all your work
 - Update `CHANGELOG.md` and add a new version header.
-You do not have to create a commit for this change
-- Run `./csake release` to create a tagged commit containing the latest version found in `CHANGELOG.md`
+Run `./csake release` to create a tagged commit containing the latest version found in `CHANGELOG.md`
 - Run `git push --follow-tags`
-- Run `./csake publish` to create a binary in the `./artifacts` directory
+- Run `./csake publish` to create Linux and Windows binaries in the `./artifacts` directory

 ## Usage